Tule Springs: Tule Springs Ranch

 Tule Springs Ranch and the associated buildings are listed as a district on the United States National Register of Historic Places and located within this area.
 The ranch district was listed on the National Register of Historic Places on September 23, 1981.

 Tule Springs Archaeological Site

 The area was home to numerous Native American visitors in the pre-Columbian period.
 More recently, it served as a guest ranch for out-of-state residents seeking to "live" in Nevada and gain access to its easy divorce requirements.
 Several of the ranch's buildings remain, as do a few peacocks.

 The springs archeological site was listed on the National Register of Historic Places on April 20, 1979.

 Tule Springs Wash

 The wash, also known as the Upper Las Vegas Wash feeds into the Las Vegas Wash.
 The wash area also includes several patches of the rare Las Vegas bear poppy.

-This area is part of the proposed Ice Age Fossils State Park, a 23000 acre conservation area and a proposed national park.
-In 2014, congress designated the area as a national monument, naming it Tule Springs Fossil Beds National Monument.
+This area is part of Ice Age Fossils State Park, a 23000 acre conservation area, and Tule Springs Fossil Beds National Monument, established in 2014.